tahti-studio/solid-knobs/README.md

 ### Control (SolidJS component)

-The `Control` component implements a higher level control that covers most common use-cases and takes care of accessibility.
+The `Control` component implements a higher-level control that covers the most common use cases and takes care of accessibility.
 It uses `ParameterGestureHandler` under the hood and you should probably use `Control` instead of `ParameterGestureHandler` for most cases.

 ```ts
 // Note that ControlProps extends the ParameterGestureHandlerProps defined above.